 Privacy Policy uploaded.
 GPDR and all that stuff In accordance with various bits of legislation around the world, either currently in force, about to come into force or proposed, you will now find that annoying "We use cookies" notice at the top of this website.
 The full Privacy Policy is available at the Privacy Policy link in the footer at the bottom of the page.
 (If you don't know what GPDR is, Google it.
 Real scary shit for ANYBODY with a web presence.)

 Order pcb's for this project here PCBway pcb order.
 At the Checkout, make sure to scroll down the page and select your preferred shipping option otherwise the most expensive option is automatically selected.
-16 Jan 2023 - added 12F1840 version of code.

 The pcb link above is the 2017 Simple DDS VFO pcb that can also be used for this project.
 You will just need to be a little inventive in mounting and wiring the AD9833 module.
+16 Jan 2023 - added 12F1840 version of code.
+July 2025 See an updated version by UR5WHK which includes a LED display of the frequency.
+August 2025 UR5WHK version with OLED display added UR5WHK AD9833 VFO The project on this page has been updated to include the MAX7219 8 Digit 7segment display module - see further down the page.

 A Simple AD9833 DDS based VFO using an 8-pin PIC.